HLOOKUP Examples in Excel

 One problem here is we don’t get the format for the date column.
-We need to manually apply the date format.
+We need to manually date format in excel.

 Apply the above format to the date column; we will have correct date values now.

 Example #3 – INDEX + MATCH as the Alternative to HLOOKUP

 We can apply MATCH + INDEX function as the alternative to get the result instead of HLOOKUP function.
 Look at the below screenshot of the formula.